rails-api/rails-api/README.md

 ### Choosing Middlewares

-An api application comes with the following middlewares by default.
+An API application comes with the following middlewares by default.

 * *ActionDispatch::DebugExceptions*: Log exceptions.
 * *ActionDispatch::Head*: Dispatch *HEAD* requests as *GET* requests, and return only the status code and headers.